How To Apply Thermal Paste To A CPU

 Yes, these pads don’t deliver results as efficiently as when using thermal paste, but as you can see, it is still a dependable solution.

-Furthermore, incorporating a thermal pad amid the cooler and a CPU (also eliminating it) is substantially more straightforward and simpler.
+Furthermore, incorporating a thermal pad amid the cooler and a CPU (also eliminating it) is substantially more uncomplicated and effortless.
 Simply align the pad with the IHS, ensure it remains stationary, and then fasten the cooler.
 No necessity to search for the correct method to apply or detach it.

 Conclusion

-There are presumably dozens of other methods practiced around the world, but the ones mentioned in this guide have proven to be the most efficient, so there’s no reason to experiment with any other solution.
+There are presumably dozens of other methods practiced around the world, but the ones mentioned in this guide have proven to be the most effective, so there’s no reason to experiment with any other approach.

-The conclusion is that you can use any technique you want.
-If you do everything correctly, the changes in temperature with different methods won’t be too substantial.
+The conclusion is that you can use any technique you desire.
+If you do everything correctly, the changes in temperature with different methods won’t be too significant.

-However, if you want to play it safe, we recommend using the cross method as it will always spread the paste evenly across the CPU’s IHS.
+However, if you want to play it safe, we recommend using the cross method as it will always spread the paste uniformly across the CPU’s IHS.